skrivov/erapp/SPEC.md

 /upload, /review, /decision: Legacy compatibility routes that redirect to /home/upload, /home/review, and /home/decision respectively.

 /policies: Policy Explorer with date selector and view mode selector (Active/Inactive/All).
-Includes "LLM Analysis" button that sends active policies to `/api/policy-eval` and displays comprehensive results: summary stats, warnings, conflicts, gaps, and test results with pass/fail indicators.
+Includes "LLM Analysis" button that sends active policies to `/api/policy-eval` and displays results: warnings, conflicts, gaps, and any suggested test examples.
+No pass/fail test summary is shown.
 Results can be dismissed.

 ### UX Rules